Brad Pitt Skips Oscars Debut With Kate Hudson? She & Jennifer Aniston Dazzle

 A post shared by Kate Hudson (@katehudson) on

 But for fans who hoped that the “love on the brain” emotions would cause Kate and Brad to make their debut as a couple at the Oscars or an after party, it didn’t happen.
-In fact, this year, pointed out Yahoo, there were several disappointments, as some of Hollywood’s brightest and biggest stars, including Pitt, allegedly snubbed this important event and the after party.
+In fact, this year, pointed out Yahoo Entertainment, there were several disappointments, as some of Hollywood’s brightest and biggest stars, including Pitt, allegedly snubbed this important event and the after party.

 Even Leonardo DiCaprio, known for turning heads when he walks the red carpet, reportedly wasn’t there at the opening.
 However, Leo resurfaced in time to present the award for Best Actress on the night to Emma Stone.

-In addition, Yahoo reported that George Clooney and Brad Pitt…”were nowhere to be seen.”
+In addition, Yahoo Entertainment reported that George Clooney and Brad Pitt “were nowhere to be seen.”

 While Aniston had something in common with Brad in skipping the initial red carpet appearance, she made up for it by looking extra-sexy at the awards show and party, noted Harper’s Bazaar.